AlejandroCoronadoRubio/footballApi/README.md

     CLI | Copa Libertadores

-This is app uses a free token from https://www.football-data.org/
+This app uses a free token from https://www.football-data.org/